 These symptoms can occur because the brain requires thyroid hormones to function correctly.

 These brain changes can reverse once a person begins treatment.

-Hypothyroidism can slow down metabolism, which can lead to a drop in core body temperature.
-As such, some people with low levels of thyroid hormones may feel cold all the time or have a low tolerance of the cold.
+Hypothyroidism can slow down metabolism, leading to a drop in core body temperature.
+As such, some people with low levels of thyroid hormones

 These symptoms are not exclusive to hypothyroidism, however.
 Circulation problems or anemia can also cause people to feel chilly.

 Digestion is another body function that

 Studies report that an underactive thyroid can cause problems with movement through the gut and the activity of the stomach, small intestine, and colon.